last-dragon/learn-web3-dapp/README.md

 # 🤝 Feedback and contributing

-If you encounter any errors during this process, please join our [Discord](https://figment.io/devchat) for help.

-Feel free to also open an Issue or a Pull Request on the repo itself.
+Feel free to open an Issue or a Pull Request on the repo itself.

 We hope you enjoy our Web 3 education dApps 🚀